 5. Bake at 450F for 10-12 minutes.
 Makes approx. 20 biscuits.

-*Add 1 tbsp of lemon juice or vinegar to any 1 cup of non – dairy milk (recipe for almond milk here).
+*Add 1 tbsp of lemon juice or vinegar to any 1 cup of non – dairy milk (recipe for homemade almond milk).
 Let rest for 10 mins, voila your own butter/sour milk!

 If you’re looking for a step by step video tutorial, I will be working on one soon, stay tuned 🙂